If you are new to buying art at auction and are wondering how it all works, here's our first timer's guide.

-How to register and bid at a live auctionTo take part in a live auction you will first need to register as a bidder.
+How to register and bid at an auctionTo take part in an auction you will first need to register as a bidder.
 Prior to the sale bidders are required to complete a registration card with the auction house and receive a bidding number.
-Bids at the sale will then be taken from registered bidders who are in the room, as well as from telephone and absentee bidders.
+Bids at the sale will then be taken from registered bidders.

-Successful bidders are required to make payment for their purchases immediately after the sale and arrange for them to be collected by the following day.
+Successful bidders are required to make payment for their purchases immediately after the sale and arrange for them to be collected.

-For more details on how to register to bid at Strauss & Co's online and live auctions visit straussart.co.za, email email@example.com or call +27 11 728 8246.
+For more details on how to register to bid at Strauss & Co's online visit straussart.co.za, email email@example.com or call +27 11 728 8246.